Saudi-led intervention in the Yemeni civil war: Saudi Arabia's response to accusations

 On 16 May 2016, Brigadier General Ahmed Hassan Asiri responded to Human Rights Watch's accusations, stating that Saudi Arabia's actions are not motivated by self-interest, but rather "because we saw population undermined and oppressed by the militias".
 Ahmed Asiri claimed that Human Rights Watch did not have a team on the ground in Yemen, and when told by Mary Louise Kelly during an interview that Human Rights Watch had visited Yemen, stated "No. No one can get in Yemen without the permission of the coalition".

 Human Rights Watch responded to these statements on 16 May 2016.
-Belkis Wille stated that "In fact, this two-week trip was the fourth I had made to Yemen since the beginning of the war in March 2015.
+Belkis Wille stated, "In fact, this two-week trip was the fourth I had made to Yemen since the beginning of the war in March 2015.
 Given what I go through to get into Yemen, al-Assiri's statement was laughable".
 She stated that on each of her visits to Yemen during this time period her passport has been confiscated, with no reason being given.
 She claims that this indicates that the coalition knows that she is visiting Yemen.

 After initially denying responsibility, on 15 October 2016, Saudi Arabia admitted responsibility for the funeral airstrikes which killed at least 140 and injured 525.
 Saudi Arabian forces blamed the airstrikes on "wrong information" which was provided by an unnamed party, which had reportedly claimed the funeral was a legitimate target.
 Human Rights Watch has claimed that the airstrikes likely constitute a war crime, due to the indiscriminate nature of the attack.